The Quick Notes

 Called in loop that service mostly returns sync resultsValueTask<T>

-don't use ValueTask<T> everywhere — only where performance profiling shows benefit
+Don't use ValueTask<T> everywhere — only where performance profiling shows benefit